Friedrich Nietzsche

 The Best Nietzsche Books, recommended by Brian Leiter

 Relativist, atheist, existentialist, Nazi.
 All have been said of German philosopher Friedrich Nietzsche, some with more reason than others.
-In 2011, we asked Nietzsche expert Brian Leiter to explain the appeal of the controversial philosopher and to recommend books by and about him.
-In September (2020) our philosophy editor, Nigel Warburton, asked Brian about some of the latest Nietzsche books, notable works that have come out in the decade since we first spoke to him.
+We asked Nietzsche expert Brian Leiter to explain the appeal of the controversial philosopher and recommend books to get started with to understand him and his work.

 The best books on Continental Philosophy, recommended by Simon Critchley